-Our vison and priorities for the All Age Carers Strategy is to work together so that as many carers as possible are informed, involved, valued and receive timely and appropriate support when needed.
+Our vision and priorities for the All Age Carers Strategy is to work together so that as many carers as possible are informed, involved, valued and receive timely and appropriate support when needed.

-We recognise the term 'carers' in this strategy will include young carers, parent carers and carers for adults.
+We recognise the term 'carers' in this strategy will include young carers, parent carers and carers for adults, who are unpaid or in receipt of carers allowance.